bloomberg/chromium.bb/src/docs/servicification.md

 ## Questions to Answer When Getting Started

 For the basic nuts and bolts of how to create a new service, see [the documentation on adding a new service](/services#Adding-a-new-service).
 This section gives questions that you should answer in order to shape the design of your service, as well as hints as to which answers make sense given your situation.

 ### Is your service global or per-BrowserContext?
 The Service Manager can either:

-- create one service instance per user ID or
+- create one service instance per instance group or
 - field all connection requests for a given service via the same instance

-Which of these policies the Service Manager employs is determined by the contents of your service manifest: the former is the default, while the latter is selected by informing the Service Manager that your service has the "instance_sharing" option value set to "shared_instance_across_users" ([example](https://cs.chromium.org/chromium/src/services/device/manifest.json)).
+Which of these policies the Service Manager employs is determined by the contents of your service manifest: the former is the default, while the latter is selected by informing the Service Manager that your service has the "instance_sharing" option value set to "shared_across_instance_groups" ([example](https://cs.chromium.org/chromium/src/services/device/manifest.json)).

 Service manifests are described in more detail in this [document](https://chromium.googlesource.com/chromium/src/+/master/services/service_manager/service_manifests.md).

-In practice, there is one user ID per-BrowserContext, so the question becomes:
+In practice, there is one instance group per-BrowserContext, so the question
-Is your Service a global or keyed by BrowserContext?
-In considering this question, there is one obvious hint: If you are converting per-Profile classes (e.g., KeyedServices), then your service is almost certainly going to be per-user.
-More generally, if you envision needing to use *any* state related to the user (e.g., you need to store files in the user's home directory), then your service should be per-user.
+becomes: Is your Service a global or keyed by BrowserContext?
+In considering this question, there is one obvious hint: If you are converting per-Profile classes (e.g., KeyedServices), then your service is almost certainly going to want an instance per BrowserContext.
+More generally, if you envision needing to use *any* state related to the profile (e.g., you need to store files in the user's home directory), then your service should have an instance per-BrowserContext.

 Conversely, your service could be a good fit for being global if it is a utility that is unconcerned with the identity of the requesting client (e.g., the [data